HighNESS Conceptual Design Report: Volume I: Thermal Scattering Libraries

 Each of the above mentioned developments used input based on state-of-the art molecular modelling systems.
 This included the usage of both density-functional-theory (DFT) techniques in addition to classical molecular dynamics.

 An important part of the process of development of new models and tools is benchmarking against experimental data.
-Data for this purpose is in particular very limited for materials of interest to very-cold and ultra-cold neutron applications.
+Data for this purpose is in particular very limited for materials of interest to very cold and ultracold neutron applications.
 For this reason, we also carried out an experimental campaign at the BOA instrument at the Paul Scherrer Institute to explore its possible use as a neutron beamline for this purpose and also to investigate in particular extend Bragg-edge graphitic compounds.

 In the following, we first present the molecular modelling simulations, followed by advancements in nuclear libraries and extension of NCrystal to include new physics, and finally work on benchmarking and investigations with the BOA instrument.